|

 open standard.
 The old format was proprietary.

 - New format is compressed and generally much smaller.
-Also supports

 the new features